Solar-network/docs/docs/core/transactions/lifecycle.md

 The `Block.create` method uses the following algorithm to create a new block:

 1. Derive the delegate's public key from the function's `keys` parameter.
-2. Create a payload hash by serializing the block data into a binary-encoded format.
+2. Create a payload hash by serialising the block data into a binary-encoded format.
 3. Create a SHA256 hash by using the payload hash as input.
 4. Sign the SHA256 hash with the delegate's private key.
 5. Create a block ID using the hashed block data.
 6. Cast the data into a Block model using the new transaction and block ID.
 7. Return the cast Block object.

 Here, the cryptographic functions used by SXP to generate hashes are identical to those used by Bitcoin.
 These functions are battle-tested by years of use and analysis in Bitcoin.
-Resources to learn more about the block creation process can be found in [Bitcoin educational materials](https://github.com/bitcoinbook/bitcoinbook) as well as relevant SXP documentation on serialization.
+Resources to learn more about the block creation process can be found in [Bitcoin educational materials](https://github.com/bitcoinbook/bitcoinbook) as well as relevant SXP documentation on serialisation.

 ### 5. Block Propagation